The lowdown on when and how to plan a seasonal marketing campaign that will deliver results for your brand.

 And give yourself more time than you think.
 For example, as soon as their Christmas campaign is finished, high street names such as Marks & Spencer will begin planning their next festive season immediately, with the campaign ready and waiting for launch by the end of the summer.

 It will be a vast spreadsheet of dates, listing who is doing what and when.
 What tweets are being sent, who is scheduling and loading those for posting, the same for all other social media channels?
+All of this scheduling can be quite intimidating for many small businesses.
+Who has time for this?
+Rather, you will need some kind of calendar.
+Rather than keeping dozens of different spreadsheets for each different campaign on your desktop, working with some kind of content calendar is going to be very useful here.

 For offline marketing, it will be the deadline dates for signing off the final designs at the online design and print agency, the date they need to be sent to couriers and so on.